 The winter months can weigh on our moods.
 Less sunlight may have something to do with it.
 It’s normal to feel a little down or tired during this time of the year.
 But when the symptoms appear more like depression that occurs around the same time each year, you may have Seasonal Affective Disorder (SAD).

-“If you have severe symptoms, like feelings of hopelessness or worthlessness, and your depression is limiting your ability to engage in work, family life or other normal activities, make an appointment with your physician,” says Lawrence Schlitt, MD, a family medicine physician at Scripps Clinic Del Mar.
+“If you have severe symptoms, like feelings of hopelessness or worthlessness, and your depression is limiting your ability to engage in work, family life or other normal activities, make an appointment with your physician,” says Clark Bach, MD, an internal medicine physician at Scripps Coastal Medical Center Vista.

 “SAD is a recognized medical condition.
 Don’t hesitate to reach out for medical expertise to help you get through these months if you need it.”